markplewis/sandiplewis-blog/README.md

 npm run sanity-dev
 ```

+It's worth noting that, when running the applications locally, the `.env.local` file gets copied into the `studio` directory so that Sanity Studio can share the environment variables defined within it.

 The Next.js application will run at `http://localhost:3000` and Sanity Studio will run at `http://localhost:3333`.

+### Production builds

+Whenever a Vercel build is initiated, Vercel runs `npm run build`, which creates optimized production builds of both applications (see the script comments in `package.json` for more information).
+This generates a `.next` directory and a `public/studio` directory for the Next.js and Sanity Studio applications, respectively.
+Vercel then deploys these files to the production server.

+If you run `npm run build` locally, you'll see the statically-built HTML files, etc. in the `.next/server/pages/` directory.

 ### Upgrading Sanity Studio